neardws/Multi-Agent-Deep-Reinforcement-Learning/README.md

     - [ ] Service time add into sensor node state
     - [ ] Trajectories related, such as define global trajectory within the experiment, and add trajectory predicted time in experiment parameters
     - [ ] Transfer NN output to action
-    - [ ] Init and update NN input and output
 - [ ] Work on Replay Buffer
     - [ ] Compass experiences to save GPU RAM